travis-ci/dpl/README.md

   --project NAME       Firebase project to deploy to (defaults to the one specified in your
                        firebase.json) (type: string)
-  --message MSG        Message describing this deployment. (type: string) --only SERVICES      Firebase services to deploy (type: string)
+  --message MSG        Message describing this deployment. (type: string) --only SERVICES      Firebase services to deploy (type: string, note: can be a comma-separated list)

 Common Options: